-8.7 Internal MREL eligible liabilities must be capable of being written down and/or converted to equity without or ahead of any use of stabilisation or (in the case of paragraph 8.8(b)) other statutory powers in relation to the entity which issues them.
+8.7 Internal MREL eligible liabilities must be capable of being written down and/or converted to equity, at the direction of the Bank, without or ahead of any use of stabilisation or, (in the case of paragraph 8.8(b)), other statutory powers in relation to the entity which issues them.
+Such contractual triggers support the ability to co-ordinate the write-down and/or conversion of internal MREL instruments across other subsidiaries, where this is deemed helpful to support the group resolution, so that all relevant subsidiaries are well-capitalised.
 The requirement applies to internal eligible liabilities of: